dotnet/csharplang/proposals/readonly-locals-and-parameters.md

 # Prevoius work

-There is an existing proposal that touches this topic https://github.com/dotnet/roslyn/issues/115 as a special case of readonly parameters without going into many details.
+There is an existing proposal that touches this topic https://github.com/dotnet/roslyn/issues/115.
 Here I just want to acknowledge that the idea by itself is not new anyway.

 ## Motivation